 More medical schools are requiring applicants to take the CASPer exam.
 After taking the MCAT, another exam is the last thing most students want!
-But the CASPer exam isn’t another exam testing your scientific knowledge.
+However, the CASPer exam isn’t another exam that tests your scientific knowledge.
 Nor does it judge you based on your scores.
-Instead, the CASPer exam is used to measure your situational judgment when you’re presented with real-life situations.
+Instead, the CASPer exam measures your situational judgment when you’re presented with real-life situations.
 You determine how you would respond to each question and why you would respond that way.

 - Collaboration